-5.1.2 Affordable housing
+5.3 Affordable housing

 A proportion of the total number of units on the site should be provided as affordable housing.
-The proportion sought will be to a target of between 25% and 40% depending on the type of affordable housing required and the economic viability of the development.
-Discussions should take place in the first instance with the CNPA and Housing and Property Services at The Highland Council to determine the current requirements for this site.
+The proportion sought will be between 25 per cent and 40 per cent depending on the type of affordable housing required and the economic viability of the development.
+Discussions should take place in the first instance with the planning authotiry and The Highland Council's Housing and Property Services to determine the current requirements for this site.

-5.1.3 Phasing
+5.4 Phasing

-• A scheme of phasing shall require to be agreed between the CNPA and the developer, reflecting the capacity of the site, the Local Plan housing land supply requirement and market, community and other arising circumstances.
+A scheme of phasing shall require to be agreed between the planning authority and the developer, reflecting the capacity of the site, the Local Plan housing land supply requirement and market, community and other arising circumstances.

-5.1.4 Density and diversity
+5.5 Density and diversity

-A variety of house sizes and the ability of houses to adapt to the changing needs of inhabitants over time can provide longterm housing solutions, contributing to stable communities;

-- A number of different types of buildings should be present, with a mixture of scales of housing including detached, semi-detached and terraced units, of various densities and unit sizes; - Due to the topography, ground conditions and varying housing typologies, density will vary over the site with medium density development in the north, forming a new streetscape to the A86 and adjacent to the trees along Station Road; - Lower density development will be located on the rest of the site.
+- A variety of house sizes and flexible design that can help meet the changing needs of inhabitants over time, can provide long-term housing solutions, which contribute to stable communities. - The site should include a variety of density of development and housing types. - Due to the topography, ground conditions and varying housing types, density should vary over the site, with medium density development in the north, forming a new streetscape to the A86 and adjacent to the trees along Station Road. - Lower density development will be located on the rest of the site.
 A new streetscape will also be formed along the link road to be constructed on the south-western site boundary.
-Housing density and location is illustrated in the Requirements plan (see Figure 2, p13).
+Housing density and location is illustrated in the Requirements plan (see Fig 3, p11).

-5.1.5 Community identity
+5.6 Community identity

 - A complex set of human needs forms community identity.
 Part of this is a sense of place and belonging.
-Good design of the places we inhabit contributes strongly towards this; - A high standard of development is expected - the existing character of Newtonmore is to be enhanced and complemented by the new development.
-Proposals should aim to achieve attractive, distinctive residential environments contributing to, and enhancing sense of place. - Prominent views, from outside the boundaries of the development and within, should be identified and used to delineate public and private space;.
+Good design of the places we inhabit contributes strongly towards this. - A high standard of development is expected and the existing character of Newtonmore should be enhanced and complemented by the development. - Prominent views, from outside the boundaries of the development and within, should be identified and used to delineate public and private space.

-5.1.6 Exemplary Development
+5.7 Exemplary Development

-Development should be good quality, sustainable design which befits that expected of a National Park, it should not be of a bland 'suburban' type with no reference to locality Innovative, modern design is encouraged; • Developers should recognise the significant opportunity to provide high quality, welldesigned development with a considered approach to densities, form and layout, alongside significant areas of public green spaces.
+- Development should be good quality, sustainable design which befits that expected of a National Park.
+It should not be a bland 'suburban' design.
+Innovative, modern design, relating to its location, is encouraged. - Developers should recognise the significant opportunity to provide high quality, well designed development with a considered approach to densities, form and layout, including significant areas of public green spaces.

-5.1.7 Informed design
+5.8 Informed design

-- A comprehensive site analysis should be undertaken, including existing microclimatic conditions, relationship to neighbouring buildings and countryside, use patterns of the site and transport analysis including opportunities to enhance pedestrian and non-vehicular experiences.
-An explanation of the proposed developments relationship to the existing village should be included in a design statement; - Variety and richness of size and shape of houses and material use should be utilised, ensuring that building shapes reflects the principles and proportions of traditional housing in the area.
-Alternating building heights are acceptable from 1 to 3.5 storey; - New development should not simply copy older buildings in the area.
-Existing form, building lines and massing should be considered and influence the proposals;
+A site analysis should be undertaken, including existing microclimatic conditions, relationship to neighbouring buildings and countryside, use patterns of the site and transport analysis including opportunities to enhance pedestrian and non-vehicular experiences.
+An explanation of the proposed development's relationship to the existing settlement should be included in a design statement.

+- Variety and richness of size and shape of houses and material use is required, ensuring that building shapes reflect the principles and proportions of traditional housing in the area.
+Alternating building heights are acceptable from 1 to 3.5 storey. - New development should not simply copy older buildings in the area.
+Existing form, building lines and massing should be considered and influence the proposals.